TempeHS/HarryCL_Task1/README.md

 # How to use the site

-To use the site, you must create an account.
-(Logins have a 2FA code attached to a phone, so giving login details wouldn't work)
+To use the site and bypass 2FA, you can use the credentials

+- Username: AdminUser
+- Password: P@ssword123
+- Skip to index page instructions

+However I strongly recommend you try signing up and testing the 2FA feature

 - A strong password suggestion that passes all the requirements is P@ssword123